Skip to main content

 Age 15: I learn climate change causes the rhinos’ grasslands to dry up and flood in an unpredictable cycle.

-Age 16: I found the Forces of Nature club in my school to develop creative solutions to protect habitats from the effects of climate change.
+Age 16: I found the Forces of Nature club in my school to develop creative solutions to protect habitats from the effects of climate change.”

 Once you’ve established what your interest is, where it came from, and why you are passionate about it, it’s time to be more forward-looking.
 Cornell wants to admit students who are ambitious and driven, with a passion for changing the world.
 Now’s the time to share your aspirations with the admissions committee.

 Tell the reader what you hope to accomplish one day in regards to your field of study.
 You might know exactly what you want, for example a student who is going into Information Science might want to create a social media platform that actively promotes diversity of ideas rather than echo chambers as part of its mission.
-On the other hand, another student might know they want to major in psychology, but they don’t know how they want to use it yet.
+On the other hand, another student might know they want to major in psychology, but they don’t know how they want to apply it yet.

 In the event you don’t have a clearly defined goal, it’s okay to admit you don’t know where your studies will take you—after all, the whole point of college is to explore new ideas and figure out what you are passionate about.
 Don’t completely write off this portion of the essay though.
 Still talk about what you hope to bring to the world in a broader sense.
 Rather than describing the specific contribution you will make to the world of medicine, describe how you are studying biology to learn about the inner workings of the human body so you are equipped to handle any organ or system.